Wu Chi-Yu 吳其育 » Stories of Celluloid series

 Single-channel video, Super 8 transferred to 2K digital with AI-generated imagery, 12 min, 2025

-At the 1935 Taiwan Exposition, alongside a dazzling display of camphor products, an actual camphor distillation shed was constructed on site, allowing visitors to witness the production of camphor firsthand.
-It was the first time that cinema appeared in an exhibition through the lens of “production,” and this moment was captured in the 8mm home movies of photographer Deng Nan-guang.
-In this reimagined temporal loop, the scent of camphor permeates the workroom: the exhibition becomes both a tangible site of material manufacturing and a hallucinatory vision assembled from datasets and archival fragments.
+At the 1935 Taiwan Exposition, alongside camphor products on display, an actual camphor distillation shed was constructed on site, allowing visitors to witness the production process directly.
+It was the first time cinema appeared in an exhibition through the lens of “production,” and this moment was also captured in an amateur 8mm film.
+In this reimagined temporal space, the scent of camphor permeates the workroom: the exhibition is at once a site of material production and a historical hallucination assembled from datasets.

 ——full credits——